pnp/List-Formatting/view-samples/london-tube-status/README.md

 ### Prerequisites

 * You must be licenced and able to create Power Automate flows
-* If Azure Logic Apps option is chosen you must be able to create of have a Logic app created for you that can be modified.
+* If Azure Logic Apps option is chosen you must be able to create or have a Logic app created for you that you can modify.
 * You must have a valid SharePoint Online license and permission to create lists.
 * You must have a modern SharePoint site where you can store the data for the app.
 * Download the assets from this folder